youngsikhwang/Dual-Cone-Gradient-Descent/Variants/README.md

 For chaotic KS equation, please refer *CausalPINNs/chaotic_KS_DCGD.py*

-This code was replicated from original work of CausalPINNs (https://github.com/PredictiveIntelligenceLab/CausalPINNs)
+This code was replicated from original work of [CausalPINNs](https://github.com/PredictiveIntelligenceLab/CausalPINNs)

 ### PINNsFormer
-For convection equation, please refer *pinnsformer/demo/convection/convection_pinnsformer_dcgd.ipynb*
+For convection equation,

+Use
+*pinnsformer/demo/convection/convection_pinnsformer_dcgd.ipynb*
+instead of *convection_pinnsformer.ipynb* in official repo.

-This code was replicated from original work of PINNsFormer (https://github.com/AdityaLab/pinnsformer)
+This code was replicated from original work of [PINNsFormer](https://github.com/AdityaLab/pinnsformer)